duderstadt-lab/mars-docs/examples/fret.md

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img11.png' width='450'></div>

-The filtering step itself is automized in [script2](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET).
+The filtering step itself is automized in [script 2](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET).
 Please [download](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET) the script and open it in Fiji to run in the script editor.
 For more information on running scripts in Fiji visit the [introduction to Groovy scripting tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/).
 In short, the script calculates the difference between the measured intensities in the change point analysis and assigns a Boolean parameter to the molecule indicating if this difference is larger than zero (∆I > 0).
 Next, it evaluates whether a single bleaching step or multiple bleaching steps are observed and assigns this to the Boolean parameters 'Red_singlebleach' and 'Green_singlebleach respectively'.
 After the declaration of these parameters, the molecules that are part of the FRET archive are tagged.
 A tag ('Active') is added to the molecule in case bleaching is observed both in red and green, in other cases the tag 'background' is assigned.
 Subsequently, the tag 'Active_single' is assigned to molecules that show a single bleaching event in both colors.

 #### <a name="5"></a> Calculate all Intensity Parameters and use these to create an uncorrected FRET Histogram